 Before 2015 most of my work was fired in a gas top-loading kiln, but in April 2015 I fired my new wood-fired kiln (shown on the left) for the first time and most of my recent work has been salt/soda glazed in this kiln.
 The design of the kiln is derived from the Phoenix Fast Fire kiln developed in the US in the 1970s.
 In building the kiln I have greatly benefited from the advice of Jeremy Steward at Wobage.

-I am a member of the Southern Ceramics Group, West Forest Potters and am an associate member of the Craft Potters Association.
+I am a member of the Southern Ceramics Group, chairman of West Forest Potters and am an associate member of the Craft Potters Association.